Chaplaincy work 2017/2018

 In the Junior Chaplaincy Team we raise money for many charities and promote the spiritual side of school by being good role models and looking after everyone.

-On the photo you can see ‘Blue Tuesday’, when we raised money for WaterAid.
+We organised a ‘Blue Tuesday’, when we raised money for WaterAid.
 Everyone in school donated £1 and came to school wearing blue.
 We raised a lot of money and it was a great success.
 For our usual assembly, there was a sea of blue instead of a sea of green uniform.
 We sent the money to WaterAid to help our ‘Friend School’ in Ghana.

 We have close links with a school in Ghana and we have learned a lot more from them than they have learned from us.
 Some of their teachers came to visit us and some of our teachers went to Ghana.